ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 ### Unset JavaScript

 As web developer you should have the full power over your website.
 In order to that you should unset some JavaScripts, because you want to put this JavaScripts in one single file, referenced before the closing body tag.
-And it you can take this JavaScripts, you can compressing and uglifiying them.
+And if you can take this JavaScripts, you can compressing and uglifiying them.
+This is the best case for performance.
 However, the following lines unset some scripts.

     unset($doc->_scripts[$this->baseurl .'/media/jui/js/jquery.min.js']);
     unset($doc->_scripts[$this->baseurl .'/media/jui/js/jquery-noconflict.js']);